phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_tumbling_frequencies.md

 terminals, path = simulate(num_cells, duration, time_exp)
 ~~~

-Then we will plot the trajectories like we previously did.
+As we did previously, we then plot the trajectories.

 ~~~ python
 #Run simulation for 3 cells with different background tumbling frequencies, Plot path